 Over the past 10 years, on average, the United States represented three percent of total EU imports of corn (see Graph 4).
 The beginning of GE corn plantings in the United States in 1998 resulted in a drastic decline in U.S. exports to the EU.
 This is due to the lag of GE traits approved in the EU compared to approvals in the United States (asynchronous approval) and to the lack of a low-level presence policy in the EU.
-Moreover, most of the GE corn varieties produced in the United States are a result of multiple transgenic events12 in one variety.
+Moreover, most of the GE corn varieties produced in the United States are a result of multiple transgenic events9 in one variety.
 These varieties are referred to as stacks.
 Imported U.S. corn is primarily used for animal feed and bioethanol production; Spain is by far the main importer of U.S. corn in the EU.
 Imports increased in 2011, 2014, and 2018; however, they sank to nearly 0 percent of market since 2019 due to additional duties imposed by the EU on U.S. sourced corn in June 2018 in retaliation to the United States' tariffs on steel and aluminum products.
 The phase out of these duties as of January 2022, combined with Russia's invasion of Ukraine since February 2022, has forced EU grain-deficient countries, led by Spain, to seek alternative suppliers such as the United States or Brazil.
-As a result, to date, in 2022, U.S corn imports to the EU amounted to 0.75 million MT (out of which 0.5 million MT were imported by Spain).
-13
+As a result, in 2022, U.S. corn imports to the EU amounted to 0.75 million MT.

-12 A transgenic event is the DNA sequence incorporated into the target genome.
+9 A transgenic event is the DNA sequence incorporated into the target genome.